scottkwalker/Mind/README.md

 Scott Walker
 ============
 Hello!
-I'm an developer based in London.
+I'm a software developer based in London.
 I have a lot of experience working in Agile, TDD environments.
 I really enjoy functional programming and have put together this Scala application as a way to practice techniques.

 You can find out more about the other projects I've worked on through my [LinkedIn page](https://www.linkedin.com/in/scottwalkerlondon).
 A few of the big government projects ([Carer's Allowance](https://github.com/Department-for-Work-and-Pensions/carers-allowance-prototype) and [DVLA](https://github.com/dvla)) are in the process of being open sourced.